brocaar/chirpstack-network-server/docs/content/features/geolocation.md

 For getting this fine-timestamp decryption key, please contact your gateway vendor or Semtech.

+## Multi-frame geolocation

+LoRa Server support multi-frame geolocation to increase the geolocation accuracy.
+In the [Device Profile]({{<relref "device-profile.md">}}) it is possible to configure the:

+* TTL of each item in the geolocation buffer
+* Minimum buffer size before using geolocation

+Example:

+When the TTL is set to 5 minutes (300 seconds) and the minimum buffer size is set to 3, then geolocation will only be used when there are at least 3 frames in the geolocation buffer that are received within the last 5 minutes.

 ## Device location

 When LoRa Server (using the geolocation-server) is able to resolve the location